MonashStudentInnovation/lecture-sentiment/README.md

-# lecture-sentiment
+# Lecture Sentiment

-The Code for analysing the sentiment during the talk
+The Code for analysing the sentiment of a lecture during the IBL seminar presented in April 2018.

+# Project Setup
 To install dependencies run

 ```